-The operating member or surgeon is responsible for the post-operative care of the patient as MRP unless otherwise indicated on the order sheet or the patient's health record.
-Transfer of post-operative care of a patient requires the attending MRP operating member or surgeon to first directly verbally contact the other physician member or their designate and this member must agree to assume responsibility for the patient's post-operative care as the new MRP before the previous MRP operating member or surgeons' written order comes into effect.
-Otherwise, the attending MRP operating member or surgeon must remain responsible for the patient's postoperative care as described in Articles 6.1 and 6.2.3 of the Rules.
+The operating member or surgeon is responsible for the post-operative care of the patient as MRP unless otherwise indicated on the order sheet in the patient's health record.
+Transfer of post-operative care of a patient requires the same communication for transfer as described in Article 6.2.3 of the Rules.
+Otherwise, the attending MRP operating member or surgeon must remain responsible for the patient's post-operative care as described in Articles 6.1 and 6.2.3 of the Rules.

-6.9.5 Delegated Functions
+6.9.4 Delegated Functions